 The project – Offshore sea water treatment in China

 One of our largest customers facing these problems is CNOOC (Chinese Offshore Oil Company).
-It is one of the world wide largest state-owned oil giants and the largest offshore oil and gas producer in China.
-They produce oil in the Chinese Sea and have expanded to the Gulf of Mexico, the North of Indonesia and the North Sea.
+They are drilling for oil and gas and produce oil in the Chinese Sea.
+Lately they have expanded their activitiy to the Gulf of Mexico, the North of Indonesia and the North Sea.
 Today they operate more than 20 manned offshore platforms.

-Despite their size they were not spared of the problems caused by sea water described above.
-Our task was not only to prevent further deposition but also remove the existing limescale, corrosion and biofilm.
+Our task was not the desalination, but to prevent further fouling and to remove the existing limescale, corrosion and biofilm.

 We started with installing some Merus Rings at a few especially critical applications to show the possible results.
 Only after some weeks the maintenance crew confirmed the significant reduction of deposits in the system.
-We could measure the stabilized cooling and heating efficiency which had been declining before the installation.
+We could measure the stabilized cooling and heating efficiency, which had been a constant decline before the installation of the Merus Rings.

 If you are interested in how this works please have a look at our explanation of the function.

-As a consequence maintenance cycles were extended and the cooperation was enhanced.
+As a consequence the maintenance was done less frequent.
+And the cooperation was enhanced.

-After these excellent results we started to equip the other platforms of CNOOC in China.
+After these excellent results we equipped the other platforms of this customer.

 Roughly calculation the ROI for the sea water treatment in this case shows that the investment had paid off in less than 6 months.